-3 Alternative Feeding Strategies to Improve Strain Performance
+3 Alternative Feeding Strategies to Improve Cell Line Performance

 In addition to the multitude of different biological pathways and organism physiologies that can be leveraged to produce bioproducts, process feeding strategies like those that utilize multiple feeds are also important for improving microbe performance.